ezraermy/react_rails_app/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-- I would like to extend my sincere thanks to [Gregoire Vella on Behance](https://www.behance.net/gregoirevella) for generously sharing his remarkable design work with my project.

 - I would like to thank Microverse for helping me in my journey to become a Fullstack developer 🌹